core-wg/oscore/draft-ietf-core-object-security.md

 In scenarios with intermediary nodes such as proxies or brokers, transport layer security such as DTLS only protects data hop-by-hop.
 As a consequence, the intermediary nodes can read and modify information.
 The trust model where all intermediate nodes are considered trustworthy is problematic, not only from a privacy perspective, but also from a security perspective, as the intermediaries are free to delete resources on sensors and falsify commands to actuators (such as "unlock door", "start fire alarm", "raise bridge").
 Even in the rare cases, where all the owners of the intermediary nodes are fully trusted, attacks and data breaches make such an architecture brittle.

 DTLS protects hop-by-hop the entire CoAP message, including header, options, and payload.
-OSCOAP protects end-to-end the payload, and all information in the options and header, that is not required for forwarding (see {{protected-fields}}).
+OSCOAP protects end-to-end the payload, and all information in the options and header, that is not required for proxy operations (see {{protected-fields}}).
 DTLS and OSCOAP can be combined, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 The CoAP message layer, however, cannot be protected end-to-end through intermediary devices since the parameters Type and Message ID, as well as Token and Token Length may be changed by a proxy.

 The use of COSE to protect CoAP messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common shared secret material in client and server, which may be obtained e.g. by using the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-oscoap-profile}}.